Jersey Shore house rentals

 Like many East Coast beaches, prime Jersey Shore season runs from Memorial Day to Labor Day, when the sun’s (mostly) out and temperatures sit in the 60s to 80s Fahrenheit.
 Days can get humid, and the ocean breeze can carry a chill once the sun sets.
 It’s also worth keeping an eye on forecasts, as rain can be common, especially in August.
 If catching rays isn’t a priority, spring and autumn are temperate, with highs in the 50s to 70s (though lows can hit the 30s and 40s), to explore the region’s quieter side.
 Spots like Atlantic City can be visited year-round, but most shore life goes into hibernation from December through February, when temperatures are in the 20s to 40s.

-What are the top things to do in Jersey Shore?
+Top things to do in Jersey Shore

 Asbury Park Boardwalk